Accessory Dwelling Units

 Accessory Dwelling Units (ADUs) are known by many names: granny flats, in-law units, backyard cottages, secondary units and more.
 No matter what you call them, ADUs are an innovative, affordable, effective option for adding much-needed housing.

-All ADU Permit applications submitted after May 1 shall conform to All-Electric Building Ordinance and include all-electric buildings only.
+ADU Permit applications may be required to conform to All-Electric Building Ordinance and include only all-electric appliances and fixtures.

 Learn more about the All- Electric Building Ordinance (Link).